-If you face criminal charges, it is best to retain a seasoned, effective federal criminal defense attorney, if possible.
+If you face criminal charges, it is best to retain a seasoned, effective federal criminal defense attorney.
 For those who cannot afford a retained defense counsel, the judge might appoint the Federal Defender’s Office or assign a court-appointed lawyer according to the Criminal Justice Act.
 Many appointed lawyers in federal court are dedicated, experienced, and zealous.
 Unfortunately, not all of them are as helpful as others.
-The only way to ensure you have the best federal defense attorney for you is to hire an attorney of your choosing privately.
+The only way to ensure you have the best federal defense attorney is to hire an attorney of your choosing privately.

 How to Pick a Top Defense Lawyer for Federal Charges in the United States District Court for the Eastern District of Michigan

 There are several ways to find a top federal defense attorney for the United States District Court for the Eastern District of Michigan:

 - Referrals: Ask for referrals from family members, friends, colleagues, or other attorneys who have experience in criminal defense or who work in related fields.

 - Bar Associations: Contact your local or state bar associations for a list of criminal defense attorneys specializing in federal cases.

 - Online Federal Defense Attorney Directories: Use online directories such as Martindale-Hubbell, Avvo, or SuperLawyers to search for federal defense attorneys and read reviews and ratings from past clients and fellow attorneys.